FIRE AND GAS PRACTITIONER FGP

-Strengths, limitations of use and characteristics of various detector technologies:
+Strengths and limitations of use, and characteristics all detector technologies:

 - Flame Detection: UV, UV/IR, IR, IR3, Visual

-- Smoke and Heat Detection: Optical Point Smoke Detection, Ionisation, Beam Detection, Aspirated Smoke Detection, CCTV Smoke Detection, Point Heat Detection; Rate of Rise, Fixed, Rate Compensated, Fusible Loop, Fire Wire
+- Smoke and Heat Detection: Optical Point Smoke Detection, Ionization, Beam Detection, Aspirated Smoke Detection, CCTV Smoke Detection, Point Heat Detection; Rate of Rise, Fixed, Rate Compensated, Fusible Loop, Fire Wire

 - Gas Detection: Catalytic Bead, Toxic Gas Detection; Semi-Conductor Sensor Point, Electrochemical Cell, Open Path Laser, IR Gas Detection; Open Path and Point IR, Ultrasonic Gas Detection.